subvertnormality/mosaic/README.md

 ### Device

-Think of a device as a representation of a MIDI device in your workspace.
-It's primarily defined by attributes like MIDI destinations, device name, and CC MIDI destinations.
+Think of a device as a either an internal norns sound engine powered by [n.b.](https://github.com/sixolet/nb/tree/main), or a representation of a MIDI device in your workspace.

+n.b. devices are picked up automatically.
+Simply install the desired mod, and pick from the device picker menu.
+Be careful not to overwhelm your norns by adding too many internal sound engineers.

+Midi devices is primarily defined by attributes like MIDI destinations, device name, and CC MIDI destinations.
 While there are some ready-made device templates to get you started, trig lock destinations can be customized either directly on the norns or through a configuration file.

 ## Pages